Reversal of Fortune (2005 film): Plot

 Ted almost immediately buys a new bicycle, rents a motel room and takes his buddy Mike to an amusement park.
 The word gets out among the homeless community and Ted, who once couldn't find a girlfriend due to his poor dental hygiene, now enjoys female companionship in his motel room.
 As soon as Ted notifies his mother and sisters of his attainment of wealth, they begin to take his calls and his mother invites him to stay with her until he finds his own residence.
 The family is shown discussing how they are concerned for Ted's welfare.

 A week after finding the money, and having spent over $2,000, Ted is still in the motel and is asked to speak with an advocate for the homeless.
 The counselor asks Ted what he thinks about having the money, to which Ted replies that he really hasn't thought about it much and that he has too much time on his hands now since he no longer has to recycle.
 Ted makes plans to leave for Sacramento to stay with his mother, but before leaving, he buys Mike a car and promises to fly his lady friend to Sacramento once he gets there and settled, exclaiming as he gets into the van to leave for the airport "bang 'em and leave 'em", referring to his recent activities with the woman.

 The following weeks find Ted frequenting at the local bar, his spending averaging $10,000 a week.
 He then purchases a $35,000 Dodge Ram and another truck for one of his recently acquired girlfriends, rents an apartment and buys furniture.
 The filmmakers then request that he meet with a financial planner.
 Ted meets with him, but firmly announces to him that he has no intentions of working and does not wish to plan ahead as he is only concerned with today.
 Ted states his belief that the financial planner is only after his money and rips up his card.

 His sisters repeatedly try to convince Ted to seek employment, although he still believes he is "set for life".
-By this time, Ted has become resentful to the film producers for giving him the money.
+By this time, Ted had become resentful to the film producers for giving him the money.
 The film then ends telling the viewer that, six months after finding the money, Ted refuses to disclose his latest bank balance; however, his sisters fear that it is less than $5,000.

-On a December 1, 2006 airing of The Oprah Winfrey Show entitled: "Are You Ready For a Windfall?", Ted and filmmaker Wayne Powers were on the program to promote the documentary and speak on their account of the experiment.
-When asked by Oprah how much of the $100,000 he still had, Ted replied "none."
+On December 1, 2006 airing of The Oprah Winfrey Show entitled: "Are You Ready For a Windfall?", Ted and filmmaker Wayne Powers were on the program to promote the documentary and speak on their account of the experiment.
+When asked by Oprah how much of the $100,000 he still had, Ted replied "none".
 Ted also mentioned that he is homeless again, and content with his current circumstances.

 As of July 2007, Ted was back in Pasadena and working for the same recycling plant shown in the film.